9gfp56zb48-ui/My-Portfolio/README.md

+# Skills Demonstrated

+This project showcases the design and implementation of a secure, scalable enterprise network using a hierarchical model with redundancy, segmentation, and advanced routing.
+The lab integrates LAN, WLAN, VoIP, DMZ, cloud access, and virtualized server services while enforcing strong security and high availability across all layers of the infrastructure.

+Key Technologies & Skills Used

+- Enterprise network design with hierarchical and redundant architecture

+- VLAN, WLAN, VoIP, and DMZ segmentation with scalable subnetting

+- OSPF routing across multilayer switches, routers, and the ASA firewall

+- Inter-VLAN routing and core switch IP routing configuration

+- EtherChannel (LACP) for link aggregation and improved throughput

+- HSRP for router redundancy and high availability

+- VMware ESXi virtualization hosting DHCP, DNS, LDAP, and internal services

+- Cisco ASA firewall configuration with zones, ACLs, security levels, and static routes

+- STP security features including PortFast and BPDUguard

+- Wireless infrastructure using Cisco WLC and Lightweight APs

+- VoIP deployment using Cisco Voice Gateway and telephony services

+- Static addressing for server room devices and dynamic addressing via DHCP

+- End-to-end connectivity testing across LAN, WLAN, Voice, DMZ, ISP, and cloud platforms

 # Secure-Healthcare-Network

+Project Scope:

 Dr. Devi ShettyLabs Limited is an Indian healthcare service provider specializing in diagnostic and related healthcare tests.
 Headquartered in Mumbai, the company conducts tests on blood, urine, and various human bodily tissues.
 It strategically employs information technology to digitize and securely access and market its services.
 The company's offices are located on the 35th, 36th, and 37th floors of the Great Namaste Towers.
 On the 35th floor, you'll find the Pharmacy and Medical Labs, serving approximately 200 users, along with the Reception and Guest Area accommodating around 1000 users.
 The 36th floor houses the Doctors and Consultancy department, catering to about 200 users, and also manages Procurement, HR, and Finance operations for 300 users.
 The 37th floor is divided between Internal Auditors and Corporate functions, involving around 120 users, and an entire IT team consisting of 300 users.
 The IT department is further structured into various teams, including Brand and Digital Marketing, IT Support, System/Network Admin, Network Security Engineers, Cybersecurity Analysts, Software Engineers, Cloud Engineers, and IT Management.
 Recognizing substantial growth potential, the company anticipates that the user count for each department will double by 2025, necessitating a focus on scalability during the design and implementation phases.